sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 ### Main Script Area

 Display and edit scripts in this area.
-For more details on how to write a script, see the section on Coding in LiveCode.
+For more details on how to write a script, see the section on Coding in OpenXTalk.
 The Script Editor will colorize and format scripts automatically.
 When typing press tab to manually format the script.
 Press Enter (on the numeric keypad) to compile the script.
 Press Enter again to close the Script Editor.